 Also included is a receiver that you connect to the dish which then feeds the signal into your TV to show your newly found TV channels.

-Why have a Satellite Dish?
+Why Buy a Portable Satellite Dish?

-This technological advancement also can that we now have access to things such as satellite broadcasting, Freeview and digital hard drive recording.
+A camping satellite dish gives us access to things such as satellite broadcasting, Freeview and digital hard drive recording.

 If you’ve already got a television, then you’ll have the dilemma of whether to trust your aerial to give you a clear picture or whether you should invest in a satellite dish.